Siri Singh Sahib Bhai Sahib aka

 of Guru Ram Das Gurdwara in Los Angeles, California, even to this

 day.
 His vision being that Gurdwara Security and Safety is not about acting out

-of fear, it is about selflessly serving the Guru and the Sangat while
+of fear or anger, it is about selflessly serving the Guru and the Sangat while

 fearlessly defending the weak and protecting the innocent for which